mariusbanea/node-modules-require-and-object-destructuring/README.md

 ## Overview

-- Application: FullStack Todo Application, the client is based on [Todo MVC](http://todomvc.com/)
+This is a FullStack Todo Application, the client is based on [Todo MVC](http://todomvc.com/)

 - Stack:
   - Client: Basic jQuery selectors, event-handlers, DOM manipulation and AJAX
   - Web Server: Node and Express with Mongoose